vesy53/SoftUni/Technologies Fundamentals/11.ArraysLab/README.md

 ### Hints

-      • Use an array of strings holding the day names: {"Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"}.
+      â€¢ Use an array of strings holding the day names: {"Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"}.

-      • Print the element at index (day-1) when it is in the range [1…7] or “Invalid Day!” otherwise.
+      â€¢ Print the element at index (day-1) when it is in the range [1â€¦7] or â€œInvalid Day!â€ otherwise.

 ## 02.Reverse an Array of Integers